sbd-community/handbook/docs/implementation/build-phase/user-documentation.md

 ---
 # Guide: Creating Compliant User Documentation

-## 1. The 'Why': Documentation as a Legal Requirement
+## 1. Introduction to User Documentation

-Clear, comprehensive user documentation is no longer just a "nice-to-have" for a good user experience; it is a mandatory legal requirement.
-The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** provides a detailed list of information that manufacturers **must** provide to users to ensure they can install, use, and maintain the product securely.

-This documentation is a key part of the evidence that will be reviewed by market surveillance authorities.

 ### 1.1.
+What is User Documentation?

+**User Documentation** refers to any information provided to the end-user to ensure they can install, use, and maintain a product securely.
+This includes printed quick-start guides, in-app help sections, and full online user manuals.

+Under modern regulations like the CRA, clear and comprehensive documentation is no longer just a "nice-to-have" for a good user experience; it is a mandatory legal deliverable.
+It serves as key evidence for market surveillance authorities and must be clear, concise, and easy for a non-technical user to understand.

+### 1.2.
 The Regulatory Requirement

-The primary legal basis for user documentation is **Annex II of the CRA**, which outlines the "Information and instructions to be provided to the user."
+The primary legal basis for user documentation is **[Annex II of the CRA][cra_annexII]**, which outlines the "Information and instructions to be provided to the user."
 The BSI's technical guideline TR-03183-1 provides a corresponding set of requirements ([REQ_UD 1-6][bsi_tr_03183_p1]) that mirror the CRA's list.

-Failing to provide this information means your product is not compliant.
+Failing to provide this information renders a product non-compliant.

-### 1.2.
+### 1.3.
 Do I Really Need to Do This?

 **Yes.
-This is not just about good customer service; it is a direct and detailed legal obligation.** The Cyber-Resilience Act is very specific about the information you **must** provide to users.
-Failing to do so makes your product non-compliant.
+This is a non-negotiable legal requirement.** There are no use-cases where a connected product subject to the CRA can be placed on the market without the user documentation outlined in Annex II.

--   **It's a Legal Mandate:** **[CRA Annex II](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02024R2847-20241120#anx_II)** provides a checklist of information that must be included in user instructions.
-Market surveillance authorities will use this as a simple, objective check of your product's compliance.
-If the information is missing, your product fails.
+Market surveillance authorities will use this Annex as a simple, objective checklist.
+If the information is missing, the product is non-compliant.
+The documentation is considered part of the product itself.
--   **Empowers Users to Be Secure:** A secure product is only effective if it's used securely.
-Your documentation is the primary tool to educate users on how to configure the device, change default passwords, and understand their role in maintaining its security.
-An informed user is a more secure user.
--   **Manages Expectations and Liability:** Clearly stating the product's intended use and, crucially, its **support end-date** manages customer expectations and your own liability.
-It defines the period during which you are responsible for providing security updates.
--   **Provides Transparency:** Disclosing information about open-source components (via an SBOM) and how to report vulnerabilities builds trust and demonstrates a commitment to transparency, which is highly valued by both customers and the security community.

-Think of your user documentation as part of the product itself.
-It is a compliance deliverable that is just as important as any hardware or software feature.

-### 1.3.
-What Constitutes User Documentation?

-This refers to any information provided to the end-user, whether it's a printed quick-start guide, an in-app help section, or a full online user manual.
-The information must be clear, concise, and easy for a non-technical user to understand.

 ## 2. Information Required by CRA Annex II